isomerpages/nyp-sirs/_services/2k-skillsfuture-study-awards.md

 ---
-layout: leftnav-page-content
-title: SkillsFuture Study Awards
+title: 'SkillsFuture Study Awards'
 permalink: /services/consultancy/skillsfuture-study-awards
-breadcrumb: SkillsFuture Study Awards
+breadcrumb: 'SkillsFuture Study Awards'
-collection_name: services
-second_nav_title: "Consultancy"
+third_nav_title: Consultancy

 ---

 <h4>What are the SkillsFuture Study Awards?</h4>
 <p>The SkillsFuture Study Awards equip Singaporeans with the skills needed to benefit from quality jobs created by our economy.
 As Singapore continues our